kubeflow/pipelines/components/google-cloud/google_cloud_pipeline_components/experimental/bigquery/query/to_gcs/README.md

 Name | Description | Type
 :--- | :---------- | :---
-output_gcs_path | The path to the Cloud Storage bucket containing the query output in CSV format. | GCSPath
+output_gcs_path | The path to the Cloud Storage bucket containing the query output in CSV format. | String

 ## Cautions & requirements